 Utilizing Digital 3D Mammography and Ultrasound, the Women’s Diagnostic Center can meet the needs of most women seeking their annual mammogram.
 Breast MRI provides the latest in advanced technology, helping give your doctor the information that may lead to more accurate answers.
 Maria Parham partners with Wake Radiology.
 Wake Radiology provides physicians who specialize in different imaging modalities including Breast MRI.

 Maria Parham utilizes the GE Healthcare MR system, characterized by excellent image quality and comfort due to ergonomic design.
 This MRI machine also features a wide-bore opening to reduce that “closed-in” feeling.

 What is a breast MRI?

-Breast MRI is the most sophisticated imaging available for the breast, and increasingly important in the fight against breast cancer.
-Promising new evidence shows that for women with increased risk, Breast MRI can potentially decrease mortality by detecting cancers that would otherwise be completely invisible or undetectable by mammograms, ultrasounds, or clinical examination.
+Breast MRI is the sophisticated imaging available for the breast, and increasingly important in the fight against breast cancer.
+Promising new evidence shows that for women with increased risk, breast MRI can potentially decrease mortality by detecting cancers that would otherwise be completely invisible or undetectable by mammograms, ultrasounds, or clinical examination.